yinan-c/RSS-GPT/README.md

 - Add Repository Secrets
     - U_NAME: your GitHub username
     - U_EMAIL: your GitHub email
-    - WORK_TOKEN: your GitHub personal accesstoken with `repo` and `workflow` scope, get it from [GitHub settings](https://github.com/settings/tokens/new)
+    - WORK_TOKEN: your GitHub personal access token with `repo` and `workflow` scope, get it from [GitHub settings](https://github.com/settings/tokens/new)
     - OPENAI_API_KEY(OPTIONAL, only needed when using AI summarization feature): Get it from [OpenAI website](https://platform.openai.com/account/api-keys)
 - Enable GitHub Pages in repo settings, choose deploy from branch, and set the directory to `/docs`.
 - Configure your RSS feeds in config.ini